renaissance-publishing/renaissance/content/chapters/26-items.md

-Though halberds are used to some extent by all the peoples of the eastern Emerald Planes, they are particularly common in the Commonwealth’s military—so much so that they are often used as a symbol for the Commonwealth’s military.
+Though halberds are used to some extent by all the peoples of the eastern Emerald Planes, they are particularly common in the Commonwealth’s military — so much so that they are often used as a symbol for the Commonwealth’s military.

 Tags: Two-handed, Reach, Bladed, Fend, Easy, Formation, Brace, Heavy,